Lambikistan/aws-iot-intel/README.md

 ## Prepare Your Intel Edison for AWS IoT

-Before continuing, we recommend that you read the AWS IoT [Quickstart](http://docs.aws.amazon.com/iot/latest/developerguide/iot-quickstart.html).
+Before you continue, we recommend that you read the AWS IoT [Quickstart](http://docs.aws.amazon.com/iot/latest/developerguide/iot-quickstart.html).
-If you are already familiar with AWS IoT, please continue to the next step.
+If you are already familiar with AWS IoT, continue to the next step.

 ### Install the AWS CLI

 The AWS CLI is used to interoperate with Amazon Web Services.
-The installation of Groff and a different version of less is required to view the help documentation.
+To view the help documentation, you must install Groff and a different version of less.

-At this point, we assume you have internet access from the device to download and install these packages.
+We assume you have internet access from the device to download and install these packages.

 ### Install the Python Package Manager (pip)